Mikea15/mikea15.github.io/_posts/2017-05-11-ludum-dare-38-post-mortem-astromike.md

 * * *

 I was awake at 3 am to know the theme for Ludum Dare 38.
 I still hadn't made my mind if I was going to participate, it would depend on the theme and if I could come up with something.
-The theme was released, &#8216;A Small World', and I immediately went to bed.
+The theme was released, 'A Small World', and I immediately went to bed.
 There's nothing like a good night sleep, and letting my brain think about the theme.

 So in the morning, I started researching the theme, I had micro-organisms in mind, micro and macro ecosystems but nothing really that would stand out.
 I thought about how Small World could lead to having a simple set of rules in a small constrained world, and with the micro-organisms idea, I shifted towards a space exploration game, heavily inspired by Hitman GO and Lara Croft GO games.